Zamboanga del Sur National High School

 Zamboanga del Sur National High School is a public school in Zamboanga del Sur, Philippines, which was established in 1968, is the largest (in terms of student population).
-It was originally named "Zamboanga del Sur Provincial High School", but was renamed in 1975.
+It was originally named "Zamboanga del Sur Provincial High School", but was renamed in 1975. it currently has over 1000 students and nearly 100 teachers (including Senior High Department).
+The school recently went famous for the accident involving three students, Stanley Abria, Jonalyn Oliva and Teffanie Dawn Saipudin.